davidejones/integrations-core/postgres/README.md

 Deep Database Monitoring is currently in beta.
 </div>

-Datadog **Deep Database Monitoring** enables collection of Query Metrics, Samples, and Execution plans.
-To get started, add the `deep_database_monitoring` and `statement_samples` settings to your postgres instance configuration:
+Datadog **Deep Database Monitoring** provides deeper visibility into what is running on your database by collecting per-query Metrics, Query Samples, and Execution Plans.
+To get started, add the `deep_database_monitoring` and `statement_samples` settings to your PostgreSQL instance configuration:

 ```yaml
 instances: